Googolplexic/vscode-fold-preview/MARKETPLACE.md

 ### 🔍 Interactive Preview
 Watch your FOLD files come to life with a real-time, interactive preview:
-- Pan and zoom controls
+- Pan and zoom controls with full-window canvas
 - Customizable fold styles and colors
 - Live updates as you edit
 - Keyboard shortcuts for quick navigation
 - Interactive legend
+- Vertex, edge, and face labeling system

 ![Preview](media/image.png)